mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 Hi internals@,

-PHP support object oriented programming (aka OOP), and one of the base of OOP is polymorphism.
+PHP supports Object Oriented Programming (aka OOP), and one of the ground rule of OOP is polymorphism.
-So it’s currently possible to use polymorphism in PHP code.
-However, in some case, using it can be a PITA, because PHP does not implements natively the Null Object Pattern.
+Polymorphism can currently be used in your PHP code, however in some cases, using it can be a PITA because PHP does not natively implement the Null Object Pattern.

-This is a (very) simple use case to illustrate that:
+Below, is a (very) simple use case to illustrate this pattern:

 ```
 interface logger